 Rocky/Caliche$15.00Very HighJackhammer attachmentTexas/Southwest

-Soil composition represents the single most significant factor affecting excavation costs beyond regional labor rates.
-Rocky substrates and caliche formations, common in Texas and southwestern states, can increase costs by 250% compared to sandy soils.
+Soil composition remains the single largest cost variable in excavation pricing for 2026, outside of labor rates.
+Rocky and caliche soils, prevalent in Texas and the Southwest, can increase excavation costs by up to 250% compared to light sandy conditions.

-Clay soils present unique challenges requiring specialized equipment and techniques.
-In Texas, expansive clay soils necessitate careful moisture management and proper excavation timing to prevent equipment damage and project delays.
+Clay soils continue to present operational challenges.
+In Texas, expansive clay conditions require careful moisture control and excavation timing to prevent equipment wear and project delays.

 Project Type Cost Variations